joseflindkvist/DD2482-tutorial/Localstack/step5/step5.md

 This code modifies the Lambda function to write a new item to the DynamoDB table every time it is triggered by an S3 event.

-Now, zip the modified Lambda function and redeploy it:
+Now, zip the modified Lambda function and redeploy it ***click***:

 ```bash
 zip function.zip lambda_function.py
 ```{{exec}}

-Update the Lambda function with the new code:
+Update the Lambda function with the new code ***click***:

 ```bash
 awslocal lambda update-function-code --function-name myLambdaFunction --zip-file fileb://function.zip
 ```{{exec}}

 To trigger the Lambda function, upload another test file to the S3 bucket.
-This will cause the Lambda function to execute and insert a new item into the DynamoDB table:
+This will cause the Lambda function to execute and insert a new item into the DynamoDB table ***click***:

 ```bash
 echo "test file" > test3.txt
 awslocal s3 cp test3.txt s3://my-devops-tutorial-bucket/test3.txt
 ```{{exec}}

 Now, let’s verify that the Lambda function successfully inserted the item into the DynamoDB table.
-Use the following command to scan the table and view all items:
+Use the following command to scan the table and view all items ***click***:

 ```bash
 awslocal dynamodb scan --table-name myDevOpsTutorialTable